-Most people with infertility are treated with conventional therapies.
-This includes
+Most people with infertility are treated with medicine or surgery.
+Depending on the

 Types of treatments for women may include:

-and prepared sperm directly into the uterus.
-It may be used for low sperm count or
+to place washed and prepared sperm into the uterus.
+It may be used for low sperm count

-release of mature eggs.
-They can also help correct hormone problems that can affect
+of mature eggs.
+They can also help correct hormone problems that can affect the lining

-the lining of the uterus.
-Ovulation medicines can stimulate more than one egg to be
+of the uterus.
+Ovulation medicines can cause more than 1 egg to be released.
+This

-released.
-This raises the chance of having twins and other multiples.
-Some of the
+raises the chance of having twins or more.
+Some of the common medicines include:

 or endometriosis.
 This may be done using laparoscopy.
-In a laparoscopy, a small telescope
+In a laparoscopy, a small cope

-inserted into the abdominal or pelvic cavity lets the healthcare provider see internal
+is inserted into the abdominal or pelvic area.
+This lets the healthcare provider see

-organs.
-Some methods to treat infertility can be done using instruments inserted through
+internal organs.
+Some methods to treat infertility can be done using small tools put

 sperm and egg are joined in the lab.
 The fertilized egg is then returned to the woman's